|

 symptomatology, and if you look closely, you will see that all of your

-interpersonal difficulties in both the past and the present wereand
+interpersonal difficulties in both the past and the present were—and

-whole being is given overconsciously or
+will find that your whole being is given over—consciously or

 In essence, this rage is a sort

-of knee-jerk attempt to get back at the person who injured you.
+of knee-jerk attempt to “get back at” the person who injured you.

-self-mutilation) can have a component of this revenge.
+component of this revenge.
 In cutting, for example,

 So, too, attempts at

-suicide are attempts at revenge.
-Ill show
+attempts at revenge.
+“I’ll show

 them!
-Maybe when Im dead they will realize how miserably theyve
+Maybe when I’m dead they will realize how miserably they’ve

-treated me!
+treated me!”

-Of course, suicide can also have
+Suicide can also have the component

-your attention from your rage can ever be successful.
-What is rage, after
+of these attempts to distract your attention from your rage can ever be

-all, but a frightened infant crying because she has been abandoned?
-Ignoring
+successful.
+What is rage, after all, but a frightened infant crying because he or she has

-her is to pick her up and find out what she needs in the midst of her
+only way to soothe the infant is to pick it up and find out what it needs in the midst

 |